 voyage, 70 POWs died and their bodies were

 thrown into the sea.

-Harry was liberated by American Occupation Forces and returned to Chicago.
+Harry was liberated by American Occupation Forces and was returned to the Philippines for medical treatment.
+On the U.S.S.
+Yarmouth he returned to the United States at San Francisco on October 8, 1945.
+After receiving more medical treatment, he returned to Chicago.
 He married his girlfriend, Dorothy, who had waited for him to return home not knowing if he was alive or dead.
 Together they would raise a son and a daughter.

 After he returned home, Harry helped the families of William Burns and Charles Peterson bring the remains of their sons home by drawing a map to show where they had been buried.
 This map also allowed the army to rebury the remains of Edwin Singletary at the American Military Cemetery outside of Manila.